 Where: Notting Hill

 If you’re feeling ambitious, why not cover two markets in one day.
 Borough Market is one of the oldest and largest food markets in London.
 The food choice here is off the charts and while most stalls tend to take debit/credit cards, it definitely wouldn’t hurt to carry some cash.
 You’ll also find one of London’s most romantic restaurants perched inside Borough Market and you can read more about that here.

 Where: Southwark Street

-If you’re looking for something a little quirkier than the typical tourist stops, tube your way over to Lincoln’s Inn Fields to the extraordinary home of British architect Sir John Soane.
-One of his many famous projects included the iconic Bank of England.
+If you’re looking for something a little quirkier than the typical tourist stops, tube your way over to Lincoln’s Inn Fields by Holborn station to the extraordinary home of British architect Sir John Soane.
+One of his many famous projects is the iconic Bank of England.
 Soane repurposed his own house for students of architecture.
 He requested that his house was preserved, exactly how it was arranged at the time of his death and was kept open and free for inspiration and education.
 Upon his death in 1837, Trustees took on the responsibility of upholding Soane’s wishes.

 Photo by Gareth Gardner

 Where: Lincoln’s Inn Fields

 During your 48 hour jaunt in London, relishing our famous skyline is a must.
 Granted, there’s plenty of choice, but there are few where you can indulge in the finest sushi for dinner as you gaze over the beautiful 360-degree city view.
 SUSHISAMBA is located on the 38th and 39th floors of the Heron Tower, so you can expect fine dining with spectacular views.
 This is what we call killing two birds with one stone and the perfect finish to your first day in London.